ritikasarkar18/Sorting-Algorithms/README.md

-# sorting-algorithms
+# Sorting Algorithms
 A collection of sorting algorithms in various languages to help aid programmers.
-Brought together my the Open Source Community.
+Brought together by the Open Source Community.